20th Century Masters – The Millennium Collection: The Best of The Jets

-20th Century Masters – The Millennium Collection: The Best of The Jets is the second greatest hits album by Tongan-American family band The Jets, released on October 9th, 2001, by MCA Records.
+20th Century Masters – The Millennium Collection: The Best of The Jets is the second greatest hits album by Tongan-American family band The Jets, released on October 9, 2001, by MCA Records.

 This album contains many of their biggest hits, including "Crush on You", "Sendin' All My Love", "You Got It All", "Rocket 2 U", "Cross My Broken Heart" and "Make It Real".
-It is far more comprehensive than the group's first greatest hits package released in 1990, The Best of The Jets.
-The only singles this package omits are "Anytime", "Christmas in My Heart", "Somebody to Love Me", & "Under Any Moon".
+The only singles this package omits are "Anytime", "Christmas in My Heart", "Somebody to Love Me", and "Under Any Moon".